Timowest12/Hello-Microverse/README.md

 ## Getting Started

 To create a copy of this project, download it using github desktop or download as zip.
-To work further on this project, fork the repository and create a local clone of your fork.
+To continue work on this project, fork the repository and create a local clone of your fork.

 ### Usage